GMAP/SPBench/README.md

  - GrPPI (forthcoming)
  - Standard C++ Threads (forthcoming)

+## How to cite

+ - A. M. Garcia, D. Griebler, L. G. L. Fernandes and C. Schepke, "Introducing a Stream Processing Framework for Assessing Parallel Programming Interfaces," 2021 29th Euromicro International Conference on Parallel, Distributed and Network-Based Processing (PDP), 2021, pp. 84-88, doi: 10.1109/PDP52278.2021.00021.

 ## How to install

 The folowing packages are required to install SPBench: